Build timeouts

 Note that command step timeouts don't apply to trigger steps and block steps.

-Scheduled job expiry
+Scheduled job expiration

 You can override the default by setting a shorter value in your organization's Pipeline Settings page.

-Scheduled job limits should not be confused with scheduled builds.
+Scheduled job expiration limits should not be confused with scheduled builds.
 A scheduled build's jobs will still go through the build states, and the timeout will apply once its individual jobs are in the scheduled state waiting for agents.

 Delays in job expiration